epfl-ada/ada-2023-project-abracadabra/docs/index.md

 <img src="assets/img/time_series/table_emma.png" width="750px" height=auto frameborder="0" position="relative">

-Our attempt at extracting 2 voting groups therefore does not seem to correspond to the reality of votes, but instead of coming to a conclusion too quickly, we preferred to verify our hypothesis by directly examining the behavior of sources.
+Our attempt at extracting 2 voting groups does not seem to correspond to the reality of votes.
+But instead of coming to a conclusion too quickly, we preferred to verify our hypothesis by directly examining the behavior of sources.
 We extracted the mean and standard deviation of each source votes and displayed their distribution.

 <img src="assets/img/time_series/mean_std_time.png" width="750px" height=auto frameborder="0" position="relative">